Ysgol Friars Pupil Conduct Policy

 *Where an offensive or potentially offensive weapon is brought to school, the item must not be returned to the pupil concerned.
 It will be retained by the Headteacher and returned to either the parent on personal application or to the police according to its nature and the Headteacher’s discretion.

 A variety of punishments and sanctions is used by the school.
 It is expected that teachers take responsibility for the conduct of their own lessons and that they use their professional discretion as to the sanctions which support the good management of lessons.
 These may involve extra work, being kept in at lunch or break time or not being given privileges available to other pupils.
 However, if these fail, staff often impose after school detentions.
-Such detentions are also used by senior staff, including the Headteacher and Year Team Leaders.
+Such detentions are also used by senior staff, including the Headteacher, LPLs and PSOs.
 Senior staff set a range of tasks during detention with the intention of making the punishment meaningful and useful to the school.
 These may include collecting litter, tidying etc. as recommended in National Assembly consultation documents.
 Pupils will be given confirmation in writing with at least one clear day between the issuing of the detention letter and the date of the detention when it will be served after school hours.
 It is the pupil’s responsibility to pass this on to the parent.
 Parental permission is not required in law for the detention to take place.
 Repeated non-compliance with punishments can lead to exclusion from school (see above).

 On rare occasions at the end of the school day a pupil may be removed from a school bus where his/her behaviour is prejudicial to the safety and good order of the pupils travelling on the bus.
 The school will make every effort to inform parents when this occurs.

-Physical Restraint of Pupils
+Section 6: Physical Restraint of Pupils

-- Committing a criminal offence
+- Committing or continuing to commit a criminal offence

 - Causing damage to property including their own